hngu/leetcode/0024_swap_nodes_in_pairs.md

 ### Solution:
 - Have a left and right pointer that is eligible for swapping.
 This is linear time.
+- The idea is to take two at a time, swap them, then add them to the resulting linked list.
 - Another solution I had was split the linked list into two, then combine them.
 This is 2(n) linear time.
 ```
 # Definition for singly-linked list.